 We offer comprehensive brokerage services through our integrated single-account structure, which empowers users in trade execution, margin financing and securities lending across different global markets.
 We also provide value-added services, such as investor education, community engagement and IR platform, all within a few taps or clicks through APP on smartphone, tablet and PC terminals.
-In addition, we offer ESOP management services to soon-to-be listed and listed companies, which enable them and their employees to manage their equity incentive schemes in a convenient and simplified manner.
+In addition, we offer ESOP management services to soon-tobe listed and listed companies, which enable them and their employees to manage their equity incentive schemes in a convenient and simplified manner.
 Moreover, we serve such issuers whom we expect to have a greater chance of cross-selling our IPO distribution services, while retaining such employees with equity incentive awards to trade and invest on our platform.
-As of December 31, 2021, we had worked with 313 corporate clients on ESOP management services.
+As of December 31, 2022, we had worked with 419 corporate clients on ESOP management services.
 Furthermore, IPO distribution is also an integral part of our comprehensive services package and is a major focus for our future growth.
 It not only helps us strengthen our relationship with corporate clients, but also provides IPO subscription opportunities for our retail clients.
-In 2021, we participated in 47 U.S. IPOs, far exceeding any of our competitors in terms of deal count.
+In 2022, we participated in 24 U.S. IPOs, far exceeding any of our competitors in terms of deal count.
 In further, we offer ESOP employees and other brokerage customers personalized asset management and wealth management services at competitive prices, such as pre-IPO shares, overseas fund products or bonds, which then lead our users to allocate more of their wealth on our platform.

 We take pride in our proprietary and cutting-edge technology.
 Proprietary technology is the backbone of our continuous innovation.
-Our All-In-One experience adopted a comprehensive risk methodology enabling users to trade multi-asset classes across different markets in one integrated account.
+Our all-in-one experience adopted a comprehensive risk methodology enabling users to trade multi-asset classes across different markets in one integrated account.
 Our agile and scalable infrastructure enables us to enter new markets such as Singapore, Australia and other jurisdictions in a more efficient way.
-In addition, we distinguish ourselves in the market by moving up to the high-entry-barrier sector of self-clearing in the U.S with acquisition of TradeUP Securities in 2019.
+In addition, we distinguish ourselves in the market by moving up to the high-entry-barrier sector of self-clearing in the U.S. with acquisition of TradeUP Securities in 2019.
 We have restructured and upgraded the clearing system of TradeUP Securities to achieve high business flexibility.
-By the end of the fourth quarter of 2021, we have self-cleared over 80% of U.S. cash equity trades, far more than that of any other Chinese digital brokerage platforms in terms of volume cleared.
+By the end of the fourth quarter of 2022, we have self-cleared over 80% of U.S. cash equity trades, far more than that of any other Chinese digital brokerage platforms in terms of volume cleared.

-Our IPO underwriting business experienced significant growth in 2021.
+Our IPO underwriting business experienced a significant reduction in 2022.
 It is an integral part of our comprehensive services package and is a major focus for our future growth.
-In 2021, we participated in 47 U.S. IPOs (up from 28 in 2020), in 36 of which the Company's wholly-owned subsidiary Tiger Brokers (NZ) Limited served as underwriter (up from 14 in 2020) and in 11 of which Tiger Brokers (NZ) Limited or US Tiger Securities, Inc., the Company's another wholly-owned subsidiary, served as distributor (decrease from 14 in 2020).
+In 2022, we participated in 26 U.S. IPOs (down from 47 in 2021), in 23 of which the Company's wholly-owned subsidiaries Tiger Brokers (NZ) Limited or Tiger Securities, Inc. served as the underwriter (down from 36 in 2021).
 As we continue to accumulate investment banking transaction experience and strengthen our brand image, we expect to further increase our exposure to larger, more complex transactions and our contribution to the underwriting syndicate, which may further improve our results of operations.